-The Snow Brigade Takes on the Heated Driveway Fortress
+The Snow Brigade Takes on the Secret Heated Driveway Fortress

 A thick cloud of white specs began falling from the grey sky.
 “Alright!” the gruff sergeant bellowed.
 “Listen up you bunch of snowflakes!
 We’ve got a job to do and we’re gonna do it!”
 Sergeant Burr studied the troops as they drifted down in the cold sky.